OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

                  promotes=['*'])

 This creates a component named 'obj_comp' with inputs 'x', 'z', 'y1', and 'y2', and with output 'obj'.
-The first argument is a string expression (or a list of expressions if you have multiple outputs) that contains the function.
+The first argument is a string expression that contains the function.
 OpenMDAO can parse this expression so that the `solve_nonlinear` and `jacobian` methods are taken care of for you.
 Notice that standard math functions like `exp` are available to use.
 Because we promote every variable